• Skip to main content

 For the Dough:

-1. Pressure cook the chana dal with salt and water until done.
+• Pressure cook the chana dal with salt and water until done.
 It should retain its shape.
-Once pressure cooled, open and drain the cooked lentils.
+Once pressure cools, open and drain the cooked lentils.
+(You can use the liquid in soups or curries)

 Prepare the dough: